Meet The Personal Shoppers Who Source Fashion's Most Hard-To-Find Pieces

 Higham regularly finds herself at consignment shops and sample stores in New York City, where she now lives full-time, sending pictures of her finds to clients she thinks would be into the pieces.
 “I have a client, for example, in Virginia, that has very exacting tastes.
 The shoes can’t be flat but they also can’t be higher than a one-inch heel, and she also wants shoes that nobody else has, so they have to be a little quirky or whacky,” Higham says.
 “These are women that like certain brands and they like a certain level of luxury, and they want assistance in sourcing that.”

-Most recently, Waller sourced Louis Vuitton vintage jewellery boxes from all over the world, while Higham went to a Balenciaga sample sale, where a client spent upward of $3,000 (£2,580) on a dress and a handbag.
-Meanwhile, Nisan spent days looking for a pair of crocodile boots that retailed for $15,000 (£12,910), as well as attending some of the biggest shows during New York and Paris Fashion Weeks.
+Most recently, Waller sourced Louis Vuitton vintage jewellery boxes from all over the world, while Higham went to a Balenciaga sample sale, where a client spent upward of $3,000 ($4,600 AUD) on a dress and a handbag.
+Meanwhile, Nisan spent days looking for a pair of crocodile boots that retailed for $15,000 ($23,350 AUD), as well as attending some of the biggest shows during New York and Paris Fashion Weeks.

 Shopping for others and attending runway shows while making money may sound too good to be true.
 But, according to these fashion sourcing experts, their day-to-day is often filled with more spreadsheets and shipping labels than window shopping.
 Waller, for example, receives upwards of 100 requests per day, which she says all go into an internal database she refers to as “the beast,” that’s tackled by her and her 10-person team.
 Nisan also works with an internal spreadsheet that keeps track of all the orders she’s ever fulfilled.
 Then, there’s also the carrying — which, according to Higham, can involve “six bags of headbands out of the Lele Sadoughi sample sale” — boxing, and shipping items to clients.
 “It's not always glamorous,” she says.